Bejoy Nicephorus D'Cruze

-Bejoy Nicephorus D'Cruze OMI (born 9 February 1956) is a Bangladeshi prelate of the Catholic Church who has been archbishop of Dhaka since 2020.
+Bejoy Nicephorus D'Cruze O.M.I. (born 9 February 1956) is a Bangladeshi prelate of the Catholic Church who has been archbishop of Dhaka since 2020.
+He is the highest ranking prelate & the current head of the Catholic Church in Bangladesh.
+Additionally, he helds the honorary president of United Forum of Churches Bangladesh.
 He held positions of responsibility in his order, the Missionary Oblates of Mary Immaculate, before serving as bishop of Khulna from 2005 to 2011 and bishop of Sylhet from 2011 to 2020.

 Early years

 Bejoy Nicephorus D'Cruze was born on 9 February 1956 in the village of Tuital, in the sub-district of Chapai Nawabganj Sadar in northwestern Bangladesh.
 As a child he attended the local Holy Spirit Church, a non-denominational religious center with Christian origins.
 After completing his primary and secondary studies, he enrolled in the major seminary of Dhaka to study in philosophy and theology.
 On 1 November 1986, he took his solemn vows as a member of the Missionary Oblates of Mary Immaculate.
 He was ordained a priest on 20 February 1987.

 For the next three years he was assistant pastor of the parishes of Lokhipur and Mugaipar in the Archdiocese of Dhaka.
 From 1990 to 1993 he studied at the Pontifical Gregorian University in Rome and obtained a licentiate in theology.
 On his return home he was rector of the Oblates' vocation center for three years.
 In 1996 he returned to the Gregorian and earned a degree in theology in 1999.
 He then resumed his post in Bangladesh for two years.

 Beginning in 1999 he taught for many years at the major seminary of Dhaka.
 In 2001 he became superior of the Oblate's education for the priesthood and he was superior of the Oblates' delegation in Bangladesh from 2001 to 2005.
 He was also a member of the Caritas committee for Bangladesh.